 Definition of topology in English:

-1 Mathematics The study of geometric properties and spatial relations unaffected by the continuous change of shape or size of figures.
+1 [mass noun] Mathematics The study of geometrical properties and spatial relations unaffected by the continuous change of shape or size of figures.

 - Euclidean geometry studies Euclidean-space-structure, topology studies topological structures, and so on.

 - The Poincare conjecture belongs to the field of topology, which studies properties that are preserved when a shape is stretched or twisted without tearing.